+Section H (Simulations) has been added to the chapter in this edition.
+In this section, students use simulations to estimate probabilities in situations where calculating theoretical probabilities is very difficult.
 Many of the questions in this exercise require students to generate random numbers of their own, so students should be aware that their own answers will not exactly match those given in the back of the book.
 If students are obtaining answers that are vastly different to those in the back of the book, however, they should consider repeating the question with a new set of random numbers.
 If they still get very different answers to those in the back of the book, their method may be incorrect.

-CHAPTER 20: STATISTICS
+CHAPTER 22: STATISTICS

 - A Discrete numerical data

 - B Continuous numerical data

 - C Describing the distribution of data

 - D Measures of centre

 - E Box-and-whisker plots

 - F Cumulative frequency graphs

+- G Standard deviation

-- G Evaluating reports
+- H Evaluating reports